Tokmak: Soviet era

 On 7 October 1941, during the German invasion of the USSR, Soviet troops retreated from Tokmak.

-During the Nazi occupation of 1941-1943, two partisan units operated in the area: A Soviet partisan unit led by V.G.
+During the German occupation of 1941-1943, two partisan units operated in the area: a Soviet partisan unit led by V.G.
 Akulov and I.K.
 Shchava.
 And an underground partisan group organized by G.F.
 Burkut, V.V.
 Veretennikov and V. O. Fedyushin.
 On 20 September 1943, the city was liberated during the Donbass operation by the Soviet troops of the Southern Front (Soviet Union): the 2nd Guards Army, the 4th Guards Motor Rifle Division, and the 4th Guards Cavalry Corps.

 On 30 December 1962, Velikiy Tokmak was renamed Tokmak and received the status of a city of regional significance.

 Independent Ukraine

 On 5 September 2002, the city of Tokmak was divided into 8 microdistricts: "Korolenko", "Kalininsky", "Livy Bereh" (English: "Left Bank"), "Ryzhok", "Zaliznychny", "Akhramiivka", "Kovalsky", "Tsentralʹny" (English: "Central").

 On 19 May 2016, the Zaporizhia Regional State Administration issued Order No. 275 which renamed five streets in the city of Tokmak: